connermcd/notes/README.md

     notes 1 3
        compiles notes for year 1 module 3

+## Dependencies
+    * pandoc
+    * LaTex
+    * ghostscript

 ## Explanation

 This is a script I wrote to help compile my medical school notes with pandoc.
 As such, it's catered to my needs, but you should be able to adjust it for yours quite easily.
 Notes are organized in a directory specified by the environment variable `$NOTES_DIR`.
 Inside this directory there are years and inside the years there are modules.
-For instance...
+It also uses environment variables `$YEAR` and `$MODULE` for the current year and module.
+You could define these in the script itself if you'd like.
+The directory structure looks like this...

     /home/connermcd/Dropbox/Courses/Notes
     ├── MS1